gr0mph/NatureSpirit/README.md

 **Starting**

-- [x] Complete, select the best cells
+- [x] Complete, select the best cells.
-- [ ] Grows, select the best cells
+- [ ] Grows, select the best cells.
+- [x] Add class and specific object such like Tree, Cell and Agent.